Oture Di

 • With this Oddun, the person can ride Santo.

-• In the Odu of Ifa Otura Di, children can suffer from skin problems, with rashes cutaneous, they will have to do Ebbó.
+• In the Odu of Ifa Otura Di, children may suffer from skin problems, with skin rashes, they must do Ebbó.

 • The person with this Oddun has to be careful to say one thing for another and bring him problems of justice.